joshbegley/nyt-latest/README.md

 **The Reds Take a Big Risk, and Get a Loss for Their Trouble**\
 `For just the sixth time in baseball’s modern era, a team allowed no hits and lost.
-In their attempt at history they allowed Hunter Greene, a rookie, to throw 118 pitches.`\
+In the Reds’ attempt at history, they allowed Hunter Greene, a rookie, to throw 118 pitches.`\
 https://nytimes.com/2022/05/15/sports/baseball/hunter-greene-reds-no-hitter.html?searchResultPosition=1

 **Your Monday Briefing: North Korea’s Growing Outbreak**\